 As farmers turn increasingly to modern, high-yielding varieties, the older traditional or local species are abandoned causing the genetic erosion of crops and livestock species around the world.
 At a global level, just 30 crops make up 90% of the calories consumed by people.

 In America, 97% of the fruit and vegetables which were available in 1900 are now extinct.
 Agricultural crops appear to have lost about 75% of their genetic diversity in the last century.
 This loss of diversity poses a threat to long-term food security and special efforts are needed not only conserve this diversity but also to utilize it.

 - Try and diversify the types of food you eat.
 Most of us buy the same ingredients every week.
 By choosing unusual, traditional or rare varieties you strengthen the market for less common varieties.

 The aim of intensive agriculture is to produce food at the cheapest prices.
 This can sometimes mean that workers do not get a fair price for their produce or there may be terms and conditions in place which lead to unnecessary wastage of food.

-By choosing products with the Fair Trade logo on them you can ensure that the company selling the products recycles a proportion of its profits into improving living, working, educational and health facilities for the workers and their families.
-You will already be purchasing locally but for products which you still choose to consume such as tea, coffee and sugar, buy Fair Trade.
+- By choosing products with the Fair-Trade logo on them you can ensure that profits are recycled into improving living, working, educational and health facilities for the workers and their families.